nihlaeth/HorseLife/README.md

 in the codebase as it is right now.
 More a list for myself than for anyone else's benefit, but I need to dump it somewhere (where I will see it).

+* Implement happiness and health meters, as well as the environment meter.
 * Get database loading to work correctly (:memory: implementation, and saving them in the correct directory).
 * Add notification system
 * Have needs check if their last_checked < now - don't do any of the work if it is equal to or greater than now.